HarryM2/leaf/docs/deploy/app/README.md

 ## Creating a JWT Signing Key
 The Leaf client and server communicate by [JSON Web Tokens, or JWTs](https://jwt.io/introduction/) (pronounced "JAh-ts").
 In a bash terminal, start by creating a JWT signing key.
 This allows the JWT recipient to verify the sender is who they say they are.

+For Windows environments, installing [cygwin](http://cygwin.com/install.html) will provide a bash terminal where you can run the OpenSSL commands listed below.

 Note that the output paths and password can be whatever you'd like, and you'll need to reference them in the environment variables in the next step.

 ```bash